 A close cousin in looks and appearance to the quintessential ginger.
 Turmeric roots are used fresh or boiled in water and dried, after which they are ground into a powder.
 Turmeric powder is sunset-yellow in colour.
 It has a slightly pungent, bitter flavour and earthy aroma.

-Turmeric contains curcuminoids like curcumin which imparts it a vibrant yellow colour, dimethoxy curcumin, and bisdemethoxycurcumin and volatile oils like turmerone, atlantone, zingiberone and sugars, proteins, resins
+Turmeric contains curcuminoids like curcumin which imparts a vibrant yellow colour, dimethoxy curcumin and bisdemethoxycurcumin and volatile oils like turmerone, atlantone, zingiberone and sugars, proteins and resins.

-Turmeric has been used by Ayurvedic healers as medicine since olden days.
-Popularly known as haldi, this powerful spice is also a go-to option while dealing with numerous health ailments.
+Turmeric has been used by Ayurvedic healers as medicine since the olden days.
+Popularly known as Haldi, this powerful spice is also a go-to option while dealing with numerous health ailments.
 Whether consumed or applied, its benefits are plentiful.

-Curcumin is also a powerful anti-oxidant and thus protects our body from free radicals,reducing risk of heart disease and cancer.
+Curcumin is also a powerful anti-oxidant and thus protects our body from free radicals, reducing the risk of heart disease and cancer.

-Turmeric also boosts the immunity levels.
-Its anti-bacterial, anti-viral, and anti-fungal properties protect us from a variety of infections.
-Many doctors highly recommend taking a teaspoon full of Turmeric in a glass of warm milk every day to keep common cold and flu at bay.
+Turmeric also boosts immunity levels.
+Its anti-bacterial, anti-viral and anti-fungal properties protect us from a variety of infections.
+Many doctors highly recommend taking a teaspoon full of Turmeric in a glass of warm milk every day to keep the common cold and flu at bay.